 During the course, students will have the opportunity to explore the requirements of academic majors and careers related to those majors, to learn to use university resources effectively and efficiently, and to interact with faculty and peers in meaningful ways both inside and outside the classroom.

 Each section of APSU 1000 is supported by a successful student.
 These students attend all class meetings, support the APSU 1000 instructors, and, just as the title describes, are mentors for the students in their classes.
-This course meets during freshman orientation, August 24-26th, and once/twice each week beginning August 25 – December 5, 2012.
+This course meets during APEX, August 23-25th, and once/twice each week beginning the first week of class and ending during the last week of classes.
 The peer mentor is expected to meet the class each class period and to be available at least one additional hour to assist both the instructor and students as needed.

 - Assist in the course: plan activities to support topics, deliver at least one topic (typically the Four Year Plan), maintain correspondence with students via D2L and APSU Student Email/Live Mail.